How To Prevent Foot Problems:

 Do not do the following things:

-- Do not ignore any problems with feet that you are not sure about.
+- Do not ignore any problems your feet.
 If there is distinct colour change, any swelling, pain, heat or other abnormality seek professional help immediately.

 - Do not use razor blades or sharp implements to remove hard skin as this could lead to an infection.